UoB-COMSM0110/2023-group-22/README.md

 # Conclusion
 In conclusion, the development of our Doodle Jump-inspired game presented numerous challenges and learning opportunities.
 Our project encompassed the creation of a comprehensive system architecture, incorporating various components such as the Game Manager, User Interface, and Game Elements.
 These components worked together to provide an engaging and seamless gaming experience.

 Throughout the development process, we focused on building a well-structured codebase.
 The use of system architecture, class diagrams, and sequence diagrams played a crucial role in achieving this goal.
-They offered clear organization and enhanced communication among team members, ensuring everyone shared a common understanding of the code's structure and interactions.
+They offered clear organization and nurtured communication among team members, ensuring everyone shared a common understanding of the code's structure and interactions.
 This approach facilitated better planning, design, easier debugging, and improved scalability and maintainability.

 Adopting an Agile development approach enabled us to iteratively refine our game mechanics, user interface, and overall user experience.
 The Agile methodology allowed us to be flexible and responsive to feedback gathered from users, leading to continuous improvement throughout the project.
 We conducted evaluations and gathered user feedback, which played a critical role in guiding our development decisions and ensuring the game met the desired quality standards.
 This iterative evaluation process allowed us to identify and address potential issues early on, contributing to a more polished and enjoyable gaming experience.